EmVelkov/game-hub/README.md

 - **Game Skeletons Loading:** Experience a visually appealing loading process with game skeletons while the data is fetched.
 - **Order by Platform:** Organize your game list based on different platforms.
 - **Sort Games:** Easily find what you're looking for by sorting games based on various criteria.
+- **React Router:** Implemented navigation within the application using React Router.
+- **Global State Management:** Used React Context API or Zustand for global state management.
+- **Data Fetching and Caching:** Used React Query for efficient data fetching and caching.
+- **Authentication:** Implemented authentication using Firebase.
+- **Performance Optimization:** Optimized performance with memoization, code splitting, and lazy loading.

 ## Getting Started